 Fire Island Wind LLC owns and operates a 17.6 megawatt wind turbine project on Fire Island, three miles off the coast of Anchorage, Alaska.
-The project began delivering clean, renewable energy to Anchorage homes in the fall of 2012.
-Currently, the 11 wind turbines located on Fire Island have the capacity to power approximately 7,000 homes in Southcentral Alaska.
+The project began delivering clean, renewable energy in the fall of 2012.
+Currently, the 11 wind turbines located on Fire Island have the capacity to power approximately 7,000 homes.

 Fire Island Wind helps ease the strain on dwindling natural gas supplies in Cook Inlet, eliminating the need for an estimated 500 million cubic feet of natural gas each year.
 The project provides a viable, reasonably-priced new energy source for Southcentral Alaska and generates most of its power during the winter months when the Anchorage community needs it the most.